 The possibility of purchasing a higher-end espresso machine at a price that fits your budget is like winning the espresso lottery; however, buying used equipment does not come with out its risks.
 To minimize the potential for making a financial mistake, remember that as an espresso machine ages additional maintenance becomes necessary.
 At some point in the life of most machines, the cost of espresso repair will outweigh the cost of replacement.
 To avoid purchasing a machine that is ready for scrap, a visual examination of the group heads, boiler and research on parts availability will help you quickly learn if the espresso machine you are considering is more lemon than it is sublime.

 As a business owner, having espresso parts readily available for your commercial espresso machine is imperative.
 Nothing drives a customer away more than an “Out of Order” sign that is up for any length of time.
 Begin your part research by contacting the machine’s espresso equipment manufacturer.
 Check with them directly to find out if they are making and will continue to make replacement parts for the model you are considering.
 Ask specifically about any electronics your machine may be dependent upon to operate.
-If the manufacturer has discontinued making any necessary parts particular to your model, my recommendation would be to continue searching for a better espresso machine .
+If the manufacturer has discontinued making any necessary parts particular to your model, my recommendation would be to continue searching for another espresso machine.
 Keep in mind, manufacturers typically do not sell parts directly to the general public and espresso service companies will usually only offer general maintenance items so doing your own comprehensive repair work is difficult.
 Check with your local service provider to verify that they are able to purchase original equipment manufacturer parts, or at the very least, after-market parts to be able to provide you the necessary services needed to maintain your machine.
 Most importantly, speaking to your service company and learning their attitudes and their willingness to support your machine is vital.
 You need to know that you can count on their concerted efforts if your espresso machine is not made by a manufacturer that they typically support or if they have a policy against working on equipment with no service records.
 Once you confirm that replacement parts and service are available, you’ll want to make a visual inspection of the machine’s group heads, boilers and other working components.

 "At some point in the life of most machines, the cost of repair will outweigh the cost of replacement."

 If possible, ask to have a professional service technician physically inspect and test the espresso unit.
 An espresso machine cannot be evaluated if it is not working.
 If the machine is not operational, have it repaired so that your technician can check that all components are working.
-An evaluation on an operational machine should take no more than sixty (60) minutes.
-Additional time may be required if the machine needs to be connected to plumbing and electrical.
+An evaluation on an operational machine should take no more than ninety (90) minutes.
+Additional time may be required if the machine needs to be connected to plumbing and/or electrical.
 The cost to have a used espresso machine fully evaluated is worth the expense because it will expose needed repairs that you may not be willing to take on such as the replacement of group heads.

 Purchasing a used espresso machine can be very risky but good deals happen every day.
 Remember, if you are considering a machine from a business that has gone out of business, the possibility that the owner maintained their espresso machine is low; so put aside additional money to meet repair and maintenance costs that were neglected.
 If you are considering a machine from a business who is upgrading and wants to get rid of their old espresso machine, you may be considering a machine past being viable enough for refurbishment.
 Take your time and enlist the help of your preferred espresso service company.
 Their experience and knowledge will be an invaluable resource for you.
 You can find a professional service company on the Espresso Service Directory at espressoservicedirectory.com.
 If you have comments about this article, send me an e-mail at firstname.lastname@example.org.
 I’d enjoy hearing from you.